Reconsider your need to travel to Algeria because of the high threat of terrorist attack.

 The Department of Foreign Affairs and Trade doesn't provide information on the safety of individual commercial airlines or flight paths.
 See the

 Aviation Safety Network website for information on aviation safety in Algeria.

-You're subject to the local laws of Algeria, including those that appear harsh by Australian standards.
 If you're arrested or jailed, the Australian Government will do what it can to help you under our

 Consular Services Charter.
 But we can't get you out of trouble or out of jail.
-Research local laws before travelling, especially for an extended stay.

 Serious crime, such as murder or treason, may attract the death penalty.